-Stockholders of record as of June 7, 2022 will be able to attend and participate in the Annual Meeting online by accessing www.virtualshareholdermeeting.com/AMSC2022.
-To join the Annual Meeting, you will need to have your 16-digit control number which is included on your Internet Notice or your proxy card (if you received a printed copy of the proxy materials).
+Stockholders of record as of June 6, 2024 will be able to attend and participate in the Annual Meeting online by accessing www.virtualshareholdermeeting.com/AMSC2024.
+To join the Annual Meeting, you will need to have your 16-digit control number which is included on your Internet Notice, your proxy card (if you received a printed copy of the proxy materials) or the instructions that accompanied the proxy materials.